lyrebird-app/launcher/README.md

     <img src="./logo.svg" width="400" alt="Lyrebird">
 </p>

-A visual editor for `.arb` (Application Resource Bundle) localization files, enabling rapid development.
+A visual editor for Application Resource Bundle (`.arb`) localization files, enabling rapid development.
 It is specifically designed to be used for Dart and Flutter projects using the [intl](https://pub.dev/packages/intl) package.

 The editor runs locally on your machine, meaning you can use familiar versioning tools like Git and do not have to upload or download localization files.

 **Warning:** This project is very early in development, use with extreme caution!
 Make sure you have all important changes committed before trying it out.

-**Currently only runs on Linux.**

 ## Contents